noambavli/Hyper-Discord-Bot/README.md

 ---

-- 🗨️ **Talks Smart**: Handles conversations and responds well to various situations.
+- 🗨️ **Smart**: Handles conversations and responds well to various situations.
   - Features tree-based answers for smart responses (and fast response times)
   - Easily customizable to suit your needs - recognize the patterns and recode it however you like
 -  **DB functionality for the Fun**: Lets users add notes, create lists, and handle database functionality for server-wide fun (mongo, use your cluster url. you can disable the db functionality by the is_using_mongodb env var)